Main-Proxy/main_proxy/README.md

 end
 ```

-Configure rules for routing requests by adding something like this in your configuration (i.e. `config/config.exs`).
+Configure rules for routing requests by adding configuration (i.e.
+`config/config.exs`).
+Backend configuration is optional and can be replaced by
+the `merge_config/2` callback of your proxy module (more info below) if you need
+to generate configuration at runtime.

 ```elixir
 config :master_proxy,